graboskyc/QS-by-Blockly/readme.md

 In this latest build, it is still a proof of concept.
 However we have added the functionality to load a reservation's details out of a CloudShell instance and make building blocks out of it to make an orchestration script quickly.

 # New in this version
+* Can upload the script to CloudShell without having to do it manually (downloading .p file, logging in, uploading)
 * Can download the generated XML and PY files rather than having to copy/paste into text docs
 * Updated the canvas to be more readable and with more controls (like zoom)
 * Version beta0.8.0.0 of the code generator introduces commands with and without inputs